 Faizan Aslam Soofi is a fourteen-year-old writer from Lahore, Pakistan.
 He has been writing for as long as he can remember.
-He used to linger around his mother’s collection of literature classics, and when he was seven, he started writing his own poems.
+When he was seven, he started writing his own poems.

-When he started growing his own collection of books, which obviously wasn’t made of literary classics, he transitioned into prose and fiction, writing about magical fantasy and dystopian worlds.
+When he started growing his own collection of books, he transitioned into prose and fiction, writing about magical fantasy and dystopian worlds.

 His debut novella, “Howl,” a dystopian work of fiction, was self-published in 2015, when he was just twelve.
 The following year he came out with a full-length fantasy novel called “Instrumental Queens.”
 The year after that saw the release of a collection of his short stories and plays, called “Belle and Other Stories.”
 The year after that, he came out with the sequel to “Instrumental Queens,” called “Instrumental Kings.”